cocotb/cocotb/docs/source/pytest.rst

         """Use cocotb tests from ``test_dut_tb_1.py`` and ``test_dut_tb_2.py`` files to test DUT.""" sample_module.test()

-If no positional arguments were provided to ``@pytest.mark.cocotb``, plugin will load current Python module where ``@pytest.mark.cocotb`` was used as cocotb testbench (Python file with cocotb tests).
+If no positional arguments were provided to :py:deco:`!pytest.mark.cocotb`, plugin will load current Python module where :py:deco:`!pytest.mark.cocotb` was used as cocotb testbench (Python file with cocotb tests).

 .. code:: python